 Just because a protein powder is sugar-free, or even added sugar-free, does not make it good for you.
 Sugar content is one indication of how healthy a food is, but there are many other indicators that are just as, if not more, important.
-The ingredients in your protein powder, for example, are arguably more important than the amount of sugar.
-I would argue that a natural protein powder with a few grams of sugar is better for you than a sugar-free protein powder made with artificial sweeteners.
+The ingredients in your protein powder, for example, are much more important than the amount of sugar.
+In fact, many would argue that a protein powder with a few grams of natural sugar is better for you than a sugar-free protein powder sweetened with artificial sweeteners.

 Avoid artificial sweeteners.

 Artificial sweeteners are chemicals added to foods and beverages to make them sweet, and appear on the ingredient list of most sugar-free protein powders.
 The two most popular artificial sweeteners are sucralose and acesulfame potassium.
-They are so popular because of their intense sweetness.
-A pinch of artificial sweetener, for example, can be used to achieve the same amount of sweetness as several tablespoons of sugar.
+They are so popular because of their intense sweetness; a pinch of artificial sweetener can be used to achieve the same amount of sweetness as several tablespoons of sugar.
 This allows protein powder companies to reduce both the caloric and sugar content of their products.

 Although artificial sweeteners offer sweetness with virtually zero calories or sugar, they are not good for you.
 Several studies suggest that artificial sweeteners increase cravings toward sugary and sweet foods, which can lead to binging and feelings of withdrawal.
 Other studies have associated artificial sweeteners with a higher risk of glucose intolerance, which is a precursor for pre-diabetes and diabetes.
 Research also suggests that artificial sweeteners are bad for your gut.
 In the short term, artificial sweeteners are poorly digested and feed your gut bacteria, which produce gas that causes bloating, cramps, and nausea.
 In the long term, artificial sweeteners alter the composition of your gut microbiota (the collection of microorganisms that help you digest food).
 This can lead to serious GI problems and widespread inflammation.
 Finally, some artificial sweeteners can cause diarrhea because they draw water into your gut.
 Now you have something to blame for those post-protein shake trips to the bathroom!